darronese/darronese/README.md

+👋Hello, I'm Darron👋

-Hello!
-I am Darron.
-I am an aspiring software engineer with big dreams to land a job at FAANG (or MAANG) and love to code!
-Unfortunately, I love music more and would probably be doing that if it was stable.
-I am proficcient in multiple languages, including but not limited to, C/C++, Javascript, Swift, Python, and more!
-You can check out my linkedin at https://www.linkedin.com/in/darronese/ .
+I'm an aspiring software engineer with big dreams of landing a job at FAANG (or MAANG).
+I have a passion for coding and love to create and play music, with the electric guitar being my main instrument.
+I aspire to one day land a job at a top tech company!

+🚀 About Me

+- Coding Enthusiast
+  - Proficient in multiple programming languages, including C/C++, JavaScript, Swift, Python, and more.
+- Self Proclaimed Professional Musician
+- Lifelong Learner

+🛠️ Skills

+Languages: C/C++, JavaScript, Swift, Python, and more.
+Tools: GitHub Desktop, Kitty terminal, Neovim Warrior,
+Platforms: Arch Linux, macOS, Windows 11

+🌐 Connect with Me

+LinkedIn: Darronese
+Website: darronese.github.io